fkie/iop_jaus_mobility_clients/fkie_iop_client_global_pose_sensor/README.md

 _tf_frame_anchor (str_, Default: "anchor")

 > TF frame id for achor between `world` and `robot` frame.
-It is usefull since for visualization in Rviz.
+It is usefull for visualization in Rviz.

 _tf_frame_robot (str_, Default: "base_link")